What's the difference between an inpatient and an outpatient?

 No one likes a surprise bill, so Shaun says it’s a good idea to ask for a quote before you agree to any treatment.
 “Don’t forget that you can get another opinion and find out more information before you agree to purchase the treatment you’re being offered,” he says.

 “It’s a good idea to contact nib beforehand, too, to ask if you’re covered under your policy.
-You can also check if the hospital has an agreement with nib to keep out-of-pocket costs low, and if the doctor uses Medigap to cover their costs.”
+You can also check if the hospital has an agreement with nib to keep out of pocket costs low, and if the doctor participates in MediGap.”

 How long do you need to stay in hospital to be considered an inpatient?